2oiV/deadlocked/readme.md

 On KDE, go into the `Display and Monitor` settings, then `Compositor`, and tick `Enable compositor on startup`.

-### The overlay shows but I can't click anything

-The window couldn't be made click-through.
-This is a window manager/compositor limitation.

 ### The overlay doesn't show up

 Your window manager doesn't support positioning or resizing windows.